Dating a Spanish girl: 7 things you should know

 In Spain, it doesn’t matter if you’re 35.
 You can be unemployed and living at home – sleeping on a twin bed shaped like a racecar, even – and nobody will think it’s weird.

-Most people blame the economy or something.
+Most people blame the economy, the real estate market, or something equally lame.

 But don’t worry.
 If you’re in your 20s or 30s and carless, but somehow manage to scrape together the money to rent a room in a shared flat, you’ve got a leg up on the competition.